 “Thank you for your interest in our company.
 Unfortunately, you’re not good enough.
 Not smart enough.
 Not talented enough.
 Goodbye, and don’t come back.”

-Okay, actual rejection letters are more tactful than all that.
-Something like “Thanks for your interest but we’ve decided to pursue other candidates.”
-But it can still feel terrible.
-You’ve been rejected!
+Okay, actual rejection letters are more… tactful.
+Maybe something like “Thanks for your interest but we’ve decided to pursue other candidates.”
+But it can still feel terrible — you’ve been rejected.
 Maybe rejected again!
-You’re bummed out, frustrated, maybe a little hopeless.
+You’re bummed out, frustrated, bordering on hopeless.
 Will I ever get a job?
 What if nobody will hire me?
 How will I pay off this mountain of student debt?
 What can I do?

 Even when you’re turned down, you can spin the experience into a learning opportunity.
 What did you learn about the company?
 About the industry?
 What new networking connections did you make?
 What have you discovered about your skills, compared to what recruiters and hiring managers are looking for?

 Don’t think of it as rejection, think of it as practice.
 Leverage every bit of information to hone your resume and interviewing skills, get insight into what employers want, and meet new people in the industry.
 People that can help you.
 But only if you pay attention, be honest with yourself and actively learn from the experience.